Military Pilot Vision Requirements — What Each Branch Actually Requires

 FC I, FC II, and FC III — What They Are

 Flight Class I (FC I) is the most stringent.
 It applies to pilots in fixed-wing aircraft, students entering undergraduate pilot training, and most commissioned aviation programs.
-FC I has the tightest uncorrected acuity and refractive limits.
+FC I carries the tightest uncorrected acuity and refractive limits.

 What Happens During the Eye Exam